 Support for Tories down across most of country: poll

-A Canadian flag flies under the Peace Tower, ahead of the resumption of Parliament in Ottawa, on Wednesday, March 3, 2010.
+A Canadian flag flies under the Peace Tower on Wednesday, March 3, 2010.
 (Adrian Wyld / THE CANADIAN PRESS)

 OTTAWA - A pox on both your houses is the message Canadians are sending to both the ruling Conservatives and the opposition Liberals, a new poll suggests.